ali5ter/tmc-prompt/README.md

 Use `tmc_defaults on` to display the TMC defaults and `tmc_defaults off` to hide them.

 ### Starship prompt framework
-The `tmc_configure_prompt` shows or installs a custom prompt for TMC.
+`tmc_configure_prompt` shows or installs a custom prompt for TMC.
 Any further overrides can be performed in `~/.config/starship.toml` as described in [the Starship documentation](https://starship.rs/config/#custom-commands).

 ### Generic $PS1
 When no prompt implementation is used, `tmc_configure_prompt` will update your `$PROMPT_COMMAND` environment variable and provide a command to toggle the visibility of the TMC prompt.